 Whatever your family looks like, financial aid options exist to help make your college education manageable and possible.
 Asking for aid options that more accurately reflect your situation won’t hurt, and when financial aid offices are willing to listen, it can help a great deal.

 Searching for targeted help with your college application process?
-Look no further— CollegeVine’s experienced mentors are college students who’ve recently come through the process themselves, and whose special training makes them uniquely suited to help you thrive in high school and prepare for college.
-For more information, check out the CollegeVine Mentorship Program website.
+Look no further — CollegeVine’s experienced mentors are college students who’ve recently gone through the process themselves, and whose special training makes them uniquely suited to help you thrive in high school and prepare for college.
+For more information, check out the CollegeVine Mentorship Program.